bowman2001/perplexdoc/content/site/home/d_content.md

 : for meta-data (menus etc.)
 {.dl-tight}

-And structure your website simply with the folder hierarchy.
+Determine your page URLs through the folder structure.